andrei-nejur/f8ld/README.md

 The mask (depending on the material used) can be reused with different filters.
 Once folded it can be unfolded for the filter change.
 ## This is not a professional mask!
 This is not a professional N95 or FFP2/3 mask and it should not be compared to those.
 This is a personal mask designed to be affordable and easy to make.
 The f8ld mask has not been tested in a serious testing environment and has been built using only my expertise and common sense.
 I am not providing any warranty for its use and I cannot be held liable if it doesn't protect you from a disease or from any air contaminant.
 It is your responsibility to fold it carefully and add proper filtration material.
+## You might need a nose clip.
+The material used is flexible.
+As a result the design will adapt to the features of your face to some extent.
+The problematic area is the nose area.
+This will likely require a nose-clip.
+This is not included in the design.
 ## Images of the folding sequence.
 ![Fold Step 1](./foldSequencePhotos/001.jpg)
 ![Fold Step 2](./foldSequencePhotos/002.jpg)